 Audience: Executive directors, program managers, managers, supervisors, nonfinancial executives, directors, etc.

 Every new program proposal should start with a statement of its goals and objectives and a proposed budget.
-For many managers, not the goals and objectives, but rather preparing a strong budget is a challenge since they lack an accounting or financial management background to fall back on.
-This may even be a greater hindrance in the current Covid-19 pandemic environment when resources are more scarce than usual and there is greater competition among programs for the limited resources that are available.
+For many managers, not the goals and objectives, but rather preparing a strong budget is a challenge-since they lack an accounting or financial management background to fall back on.
+This may even be a greater hindrance in the current operating environment when resources are more scarce than usual and there is greater competition among programs for the limited resources that are available.